The Evidence that Agility is Mostly Behavioral

 Let us then take a look at the roundabout, which represents a very different way of managing traffic, but with exactly the same purpose—a safe and smooth flow.

-He then goes on to explain that roundabouts exchange the step-by-step control that traffic lights provide for allowing people to navigate an intersection on their own.
+He then goes on to explain that roundabouts dispense with the step-by-step control that traffic lights provide, and instead allow people to navigate an intersection on their own.
 But to do that requires higher skill: getting safely through a roundabout requires more skill and driving experience than waiting for traffic lights.

 In other words, if people are given higher skill and judgment, you can remove controls, and allow them to self-manage more.
 The work becomes behavioral, just as people’s behavior in a roundabout is what enables them to pass through it safely, or not.